piratecaveman/bookmarks/README.md

 # Bookmarks

-Bookmarks is a python program that outputs json from a Netscape Bookmarks File exported from firefox, Chrome (untested)
+Bookmarks is a python program that outputs json from a Netscape Bookmarks File (or multiple files) exported from firefox, Chrome (untested)

 ## Installation
 Source and Binary distribution is available in the release section